Bartholin cyst or abscessAbscess - Bartholin; Infected Bartholin gland

-- The procedure can be done under local anesthesia in a doctor's office.
+- The procedure can be done under local anesthesia in a provider's office.

-- A catheter (tube) may be inserted and left in place for 4 - 6 weeks to continue to allow draining while the area heals.
+- A catheter (tube) may be inserted and left in place for 4 to 6 weeks to continue to allow draining while the area heals.

-- Youshould begin soaking in warm water 1 - 2 days afterward.
+- You should begin soaking in warm water 1 to 2 days afterward.
 You cannot have sexual intercourse until the catheter is removed.

 - The procedure involves creating a small, permanent opening to help the gland drain.

-- Youshould begin soaking in warm water 1 - 2 days afterward.
+- You should begin soaking in warm water 1 to 2 days afterward.
 You cannot have sexual intercourse for 4 weeks after surgery.

-- You can use oral pain medicines after the procedure, including narcotics if you need them.
+- You can use oral pain medicines after the procedure.
+Your provider may prescribe narcotic pain medicines if you need them.

-Your health care provider may recommend that the glands be completely removed if abscesses keep coming back.
+Your provider may recommend that the glands be completely removed if abscesses keep coming back.